NEW: more appointments available at Great Staughton Surgery

 For further information on treatment of common childhood illnesses you can view or download the local NHS ‘Your Guide to Childhood Illnesses’.
 A handy guide on common childhood illnesses for parents of children under six, it also has information about spotting the signs of a serious illness and local NHS services.

 link to the guide is:

 ..
-Young Adults have arrived university
+Young Adults are now at university

 Whether you’re a fresher or in your final year or a parent of a university student, we have a few basic health care tips for students.

 1. Get a ACWY vaccine It protects against four different strains of meningococcal bacteria that cause meningitis and blood poisoning (septicaemia): A, C, W and Y. Ask your GP!